ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-concepts.md

 | Locus                          | Position of a decision variable           |
 |----------------------------------------------------------------------------|

-As was stated in previous sections, several EAs exist.
-However, they share the same generic framework.
-Algorithm 1 shows the generic pseudocode of an EA.
+The majority of EAs share the same generic framework (see figure below).
 During the initialisation stage—line 1—individuals are generated to fill the initial parent population.
 This initial parent population is evaluated—line 2—through the application of the objective function so as to assign a fitness value to every individual.